LittleBlackBearLiXin/SPGFormer/README.md

 # SPGFormer: A Sparse Graph Transformer for Hyperspectral Image Classification
-# IEEE Transactions on Geoscience and Remote Sensing for consideration.
+# IEEE Transactions on Geoscience and Remote Sensing.

 #Now that you're all here, don't forget to click on the little star!!!!!!!!!!!!!!!!!!!!!!!